 If you are really struggling, read through the story of Hagar (Genesis 16).
 Honestly, through my human eyes I struggle to understand how one woman could face such hardships.
 But I know through biblical eyes that earth is fallen and filled with broken people.

 Sometimes our hardships are simply a symptom of a broken world.
-Other time our pain is collateral damage from existing with other fallen, sinful humans.
-And yes, there are times our pain is the result of a choice we made.
-But whatever the cause, whether it makes perfect sense or leaves you with questions which may never have answers, I promise God sees you and is with you.
+Sometimes our pain is collateral damage from existing with other fallen, sinful humans.
+Sometimes our pain is the result of a choice we made.
+But whatever the cause, whether it makes perfect sense or leaves you with questions which may never have answers, I promise He sees you and is with you.

 Then she called the name of the Lord who spoke to her, You are the God who sees; for she said, “Have I also here seen Him who sees me?” – Genesis 16:13